KILL THE NOISE

 Many vulnerable, target-rich organizations do not have the financial and material resources to set up automated ingestion, blocking, and alerting of phishing indicators.
 For smaller Information Security teams combating phishing, it may feel like defending against a potential forest fire with a bucket.

-Don’t miss the forest for the trees!
+Don’t bury your head in the sand!
 By understanding the top phishing trends and emerging TTPs, you can prioritize your limited resources.
 Use your understanding to influence relevant and timely security awareness activities – training your users on what phishing actually looks like today.
 To extend your proactive defense, you need a specially-curated feed of high-risk, high-fidelity IOC’s for your block list, and high-level reporting on the top trends in phishing, and important emerging threats.